 The original inhabitants were the Lapita, dating back to before 500 BC.
 They were highly skilled navigators and farmers.
 The Lapita people populated a large area of the Pacific at the time.
 Later the Kanak became the indigenous population.

-During 1853, France took formal possession of New Caledonia under orders from Napolean III.
+In 1853, France took formal possession of New Caledonia under orders from Napolean III.
 The French founded Nouméa the following year.
 Until 1897, the region was a penal colony, and over 22,000 prisoners were sent here.
 Some were political prisoners.
-A small amount settled in the country after amnesty was granted, but most returned to France.
+A small amount settled in the country after amnesty was granted, but most people returned to France.

 Nickel mining began in 1864.
 France imported labourers to work the mines.
 The French prohibited the Kanak from taking part in this work which sparked a vicious guerrilla war.
 Later in 1917, a second guerilla war started, witnessed by the Catholic missionaries who had come to the region.
 Many natives died in the two conflicts, and further deaths occurred due to smallpox and measles.
 Europeans brought these diseases to the islands.
 The natives had no natural defence system against this type of infection.